-As a psychology major, you will probably be asked many, many times, "What can you possibly do with a four-year degree in psychology?"
-The truth is that a bachelor's degree qualifies you to work in a variety of settings in the public and private sectors.
+Multiple Careers with Bachelors Degree in Psychology is one of the core benefits of choosing the field of mental health.
+As a psychology major, you will probably be asked many, many times, “What can you possibly do with a four-year (Bachelor’s) degree in psychology?”
+The truth is, a bachelor’s degree qualifies you to work in a variety of positions in both the public and private sectors.

 Psychology students acquire unique training and a diverse skill set that includes assessing and understanding client needs, keeping detailed and accurate records, and knowing how to express care and empathy for others.

 Some of the most important things you learn as a psych major include interpersonal and communication skills, both of which can prepare you for a career in almost any field.

 Here are a few careers that you will have a head-start in with a four-year degree:

 - Community Relations Specialist: In this field a graduate might work as a community liaison, an advocate, or even a community outreach coordinator.

 - Public Relations Specialist: PR professionals work with advertisers and the media writing press releases, developing marketing strategies, and coordinating fundraisers and other events.

 - Psychiatric Assistant: Working alongside a psychiatrist, assistants may administer tests and perform other functions under the supervision of the psychiatrist.